Eddie Kulukundis

-Sir Elias George Kulukundis OBE (20 April 1932 – 17 February 2021) was a member of a Greek shipping family whose professional career spanned shipping and the theatre.
+Sir Elias George "Eddie" Kulukundis (20 April 1932 – 17 February 2021) was a Greek entrepreneur from a Greek shipping family.
+His professional career spanned shipping, the theatre, and athletics.
 He was married to British actress Susan Hampshire.

 Early life

-Elias George Kulukundis was born on 20 April 1932 at 26 Warbeck Street in London, the son of a Greek shipping family who had made their home in London.
+Kulukundis was born at 26 Warbeck Street in London, the only child of George Kulukundis and Eugénie Diacakis.
+George was an heir to a Greek shipping family, founded by his father Manuel E. Kulukundis, who had made his home in England.

 His parents moved to New York City when he was eight.
 He attended Salisbury School until 1950, and was an Emeritus Trustee of the school.
-He changed his name by deed poll to Eddie Kulukundis on 23 September 1993.
+He changed his name by deed poll to "Eddie" on 23 September 1993.

 Career

 Shipping

-The Kulukundis and Mavroleon families had formed the shipping company London & Overseas Freighters (LOF) in 1948.
+The Kulukundis and Mavroleon families formed the shipping company Counties Ship Management in 1934 and its successor, London & Overseas Freighters (LOF), in 1948.
 Kulukundis entered the shipping industry by working on tramp steamers in the Mediterranean.
 After the death of his uncle John Kulukundis in September 1978, Kulukundis joined the LOF board.
 The company suffered mounting losses, and after it had sold all but two of its ships and all shoreside assets, he resigned on 11 December 1985.

 He rejoined the board of the much-reduced company in 1988 following the death of company president Manuel Kulukundis, and also the death of his nephew, Minas Kulukundis, in the Lockerbie air disaster while flying to attend the funeral of his uncle and godfather Captain Nicholas Kulukundis.

 On 1 November 1997, LOF was sold to Frontline Freighters AB of Sweden and Kulukundis resigned from the board.
 He continued to hold positions with the family company Rethymnis and Kulukundis Ltd, which celebrated its 150th anniversary in 1998.

 Theatre

-A theatre impresario, Kulukundis started producing plays while resident in the United States.
+A theatre impresario, Kulukundis began producing plays while resident in the United States.
 He co-produced the 1976 Tony Award-winning play Travesties by Tom Stoppard.
 Kulukundis later formed Knightsbridge Productions, with theatre artist/educator Jack Lynn.

 In 1993, Kulukundis was part of a consortium that took over the struggling Duke of York's Theatre on St Martin's Lane.
 The consortium became the Ambassador Theatre Group, of which Kulukundis was Life President and a major shareholder.